 5. Hang out with the monkeys

 Keep an eye on your gear as you stop along the way down the coast.
 The closer you get to the National park more and more monkeys begin to hover along the sides of the road.
-Once at the office of the National park to pay the entrance fee a monkey leaped down off of the roof and onto the moped.
+Once at the office of the National Park to pay the entrance fee a monkey leaped down off of the roof and onto the moped.
 Not wasting any time he began lifting up all of the seats looking for food and at one stage grabbed my bag and tried to wrestle it away from me.
 Monkey 0 – Jackson 1.
 Don’t feed the monkeys or tease them and keep your valuables safely in your bag, which you need to be holding.

 6. Why Not Visit Why Not beach bar?

 Sorry that was confusing.
 Just before Klong Chak Waterfall a small bay covered in rocks and palms was a great rest stop from driving on the moped.
 It is easy to find beautiful beaches and I am certain we drove past so many amazing spots but you can’t see them all.
-This was one was cool because the whole shore was made up of rocks and the Why Not bar was right on the shore with a relaxing viewpoint of the entire bay.
+This was one was cool because the whole shore was made up of rocks and the Why Not bar was right on the shore with a relaxing view of the entire bay.

-7. Relax in Koh Lanta National park
+7. Relax in Koh Lanta National Park

-The National park is a at the most southern point of the island and has diverse scenery and activities.
+The National Park is at the most southern point of the island and has diverse scenery and activities.
 The nature walk takes about 1.5 hours and leads you through different types of trees, plants and of course lots of monkeys and wildlife.
 The beaches on either side of the lighthouse are great in peak season with calmer waters but were a reminder of what beaches look like in winter when we visited.
 Waves were rolling in ferociously and the water was turbid and unwelcoming.
-There are beautiful pathways lined by coconut trees and lots of different things to explore in the National park.
+There are beautiful pathways lined by coconut trees and lots of different things to explore in the National Park.
 I could have hung out here all day.
 As you can see by the photos this is one of my favorite things to do on Koh Lanta.

 8. Koh Lanta Lighthouse

-The focal point of the National park is the Koh Lanta lighthouse, which sits atop a cliff on the southern most point of Koh Lanta.
+The focal point of the National Park is the Koh Lanta lighthouse, which sits atop a cliff on the southern most point of Koh Lanta.
 A mini trek up the cliff takes only a few minutes and has great views of the bays on either side.
-The remnants of an older lighthouse sits atop the steep cliffs.
+The remnants of an older lighthouse sit atop the steep cliffs.
 This spot was pretty dramatic, especially as a storm rolled in as I was taking some photos out on the cliffs.

 9. Klong Chak waterfall

 We went Koh Lanta waterfall hunting and found the Klong Chak waterfall hidden in the jungle.
 After passing an elephant tour area you begin walking through a small jungle that gradually thickens as you trek deeper and deeper.
-Eventually you will be walking alongside a stream until you have no other choice than to actually walk in the stream towards the waterfall.
-During the peak season there may not be as much water.
-The waterfall was really impressive with a strong flow that almost knocked me over as I stood beneath it.
+Eventually, you will be walking alongside a stream until you have no other choice than to actually walk in the stream towards the waterfall.
+During the peak season, there may not be as much water.
+The waterfall was really impressive, with a strong flow that almost knocked me over as I stood beneath it.
 The red sand and crystal clear water in the pool at the bottom of the falls looked spectacular.
 This seems like one of the most accessible yet adventurous things to do on Koh Lanta.